 Source: Local Employment Projections, California Employment Development Department

+a

 Demographic and Socio-Economic Data

 The service area of Santa Monica College includes the beachside communities of Santa Monica and Malibu, California and the more urban City of Los Angeles.
 The Santa Monica and Malibu residential population combined is approximately 103,000 (2021) and the population of Los Angeles City is over 3.8 million.
 In comparison, the College enrolls approximately 38,000 students, 89% of whom live outside of Santa Monica and Malibu (Fall 2021).
 As a result, the demographics of the service area and the college population differ in terms of gender, race/ethnicity, age, and socioeconomic status.